stanbaek/ece387/docs/Labs/Lab11_AprilTag.md

     tar xf calibrationdata.tar.gz
     ```

-    Move the `ost.yaml` file to the correct ROS folder:
+    Move the `ost.yaml` file to the correct ROS folder with a new name, `default_cam.yaml`:

     ```bash
     cd ~/.ros